Rustypredator/linux-mcsrvscripts/README.md

 Example:
 `* * * * * /home/game/watchdog survival >> /home/game/survival/cron.log`
 This will check the survival server every minute and output the watchdog results in a cron.log file inside the servers folder.

+#### Backup
+This script backs up the world of the specified server.
+I normally run this script every hour.
+This will create Hourly Backups and archive the last backup of the day (11pm) in a different folder while removing all other backups of the previous day.
+This way you get an daily Backup, while keeping 24 Hours of hourly Backups of your world.
+Keep in mind, that this will consume 24-48 times the space of one backup for just the hourly backups.
+How many daily backups are kept on the disk is not capped! (maybe i'll add another config option for that later if the need arises).

 #### Questions
 Please open an issue or contact me on discord: rustypredator